awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

       <p>The AWS Item Tracker application is a sample application that uses multiple AWS Services and the Java V2 API.
 Collecting and  working with items has never been easier!
 Simply perform these steps:<p>

      <ol>
     <li>Enter work items into the system by choosing the <i>Add Items</i> menu item.
 Fill in the form and then choose <i>Create Item</i>.</li>
     <li>The AWS Item Tracker application stores the data by using the Amazon Relational Database Service (Amazon RDS).</li>
     <li>You can view all of your items by choosing the <i>Get Items</i> menu item.
-Next, choose <i>Get Active Items</i>in the dialog box.</li>
+Next, choose <i>Get Active Items</i> in the dialog box.</li>
     <li>You can modify an Active Item by selecting an item in the table and then choosing <i>Get Single Item</i>.
 The item appears in the Modify Item section where you can modify the description or status.</li>
     <li>Modify the item and then choose <i>Update Item</i>.
 You cannot modify the ID value. </li>
     <li>You can archive any item by selecting the item and choosing <i>Archive Item</i>.
 Notice that the table is updated with only active items.</li>
     <li>You can display all archived items by choosing <i>Get Archived Items</i>.
 You cannot modify an archived item.</li>
-    	<li>You can send an email recipient an email message with a report attachment by selecting the email recipient from the dialog box and then choosing <i>Report</i>.Only Active data is sent in a report.</li>
+    <li>You can send an email recipient an email message with a report attachment by selecting the email recipient from the dialog box and then choosing <i>Send Report</i>.Only Active data is sent in a report.</li>
     <li>The Amazon Simple Email Service is used to send an email with an Excel document to the selected email recipient.</li>
     </ol>
     <div>
     </body>